cmulay/about/README.md

 - 🔭 I’m currently working as Full Stack Developer at C-Tech Continentals

-- 🌱 I’m currently learning Objective-C, Swift.
+- 🌱 I’m currently learning Objective-C.

 - 👯 I’m looking to collaborate on Web, Android based projects or Anything.